ietf-wg-jose/json-web-proof/draft-ietf-jose-json-web-proof.md

 A JWP is always in one of two forms: the issued form or the presented form.
-A structural difference between the two forms is the number of protected headers.
-An issued JWP has only one issuer protected header, while a presented JWP will have both the issuer protected header and an additional presentation protected header.
-Each protected header is a JSON object that is serialized as a UTF-8 encoded octet string.
+A structural difference between the two forms is the number of Headers.
+An issued JWP has only an Issuer Header, while a presented JWP will have both the Issuer Header and an additional Presentation Header.

 All JWP forms support multiple payloads, which are individual octet strings.
 The issued form will contain one or more ordered payload slots,